lithictech/suma/docs/payments.md

 ### Allocating and Using CADs, multi-ledger payments

+"HP" is "Housing Provider" and "CAD" is "Client Assistance Dollars".

 - HP wants to load $50 of CAD into their account.
   This creates a Funding Transaction just like the Bank Account funding flow, except the funds flow into a `cad` ledger rather than the `general` ledger.